CS-433/HiggsBosonMLChallenge/README.md

 # Machine Learning Project 1 - Higgs Boson Dataset

-This is our attempt to solve the Higgs Boson challenge for the Machine Learning CS-433 Cours at EPFL
+This is our attempt to solve the Higgs Boson challenge for the EPFL Machine Learning CS-433.
+Fall 2021

 ## Result: